dh-epfl-students/dhlab-cultural-weaponisation-ukraine-benchmark/README.md

 | `autoconfirmed`     | Older + ≥10 edits | ~4 days, ≥10 edits   | ✅                             | ❌                                 |
 | `extendedconfirmed` | Sustained editors | ≥30 days, ≥500 edits | ✅                             | ✅                                 |

-> hard to get some relevant information for only the top 10 users.
+> **Note:** hard to get some relevant information for only the top 10 users.
 Maybe will me more relevant when focus only on the weaponising users for the fiengrained file.

-### Registered vs IP adress users
+## Registered vs IP adress users

 The file, as displayed in the metadata, includes 2,454 unique users, of which:
 * 1,351 are registered accounts